 *Poke through secondhand shops, garage sales, library sales, etc. for vintage craft supplies and old field guides.
 I especially love SCRAP PDX, my local secondhand craft/art supply shop.

 *Make art, but not as much as I should.

 *Postcards, notecards, or letters with something about the subject or your day or where you live or an interest of yours.
+I love thoughtful notes and letters!
+Please don't worry about your English.
+You can also write to me in German or Hungarian if you want, and I can probably get through Russian and Spanish still with a dictionary.
 For postcards, I strongly prefer naked, written (or doodled/stamp collaged, if you like doing that), and stamped, unless you don't trust your postal system with naked cards or the swap calls for unused postcards.
 I like all types of postcards.

 *Vintage natural history/science ephemera, including book/magazine cutouts and pages.
 I love old illustrated (not photo) field guides and like the info along with the drawing.
-Modern nature & science stuff is cool, too!
+Modern nature and science stuff is cool, too!

 *Nature in general!
 Some favorites: botanical illustration of wildflowers and carnivorous plants, insects/spiders (especially dragonflies, damselflies, and beetles), marine invertebrates (nudibranchs, anemones, octopuses, anything you'd find in a tidepool), sharks and rays, wombats, birds (especially crows/ravens and herons), salamanders and newts.
 But honestly, I like almost everything, and have friends who like the rest, so you really can't go wrong.